 Molecular Physiology and Cell Signaling Mechanisms

 Programme course

 6 credits

 Molekylärfysiologi och cellsignaleringsmekanismer

 NBID64

-Valid from: 2020 Spring semester
+Valid from: 2021 Spring semester

 Determined byBoard of Studies for Chemistry, Biology and Biotechnology

 Date determined

-2019-09-23
+2020-09-29

 Main field of study

 Biology, Chemical Biology

 Course level

 Second cycle

 Advancement level

 A1X

 Course offered for

 - Master's Programme in Protein Science

 - Chemical Biology, M Sc in Engineering

-Entry requirements

-Note: Admission requirements for non-programme students usually also include admission requirements for the programme and threshold requirements for progression within the programme, or corresponding.

 Prerequisites

 120 ECTS including 90 ECTS in biology and a course in Molecular Genetics.

 Intended learning outcomes

 The student will increase her/his understanding of the role of selected molecules on the function of the human body by focusing on the relationship between molecular structure and intracellular function.

 After the completion of the course the student will be able

 - To identify the fundamental intracellular signaling pathways in animal cells

 - To understand how cells are activated by membrane and intracellular receptors

 - To integrate cellular pathways to physiological regulatory mechanisms

 At the same time, the student will improve her/his ability

 - To seek, compile and critically evaluate primary research articles

 - To accurately describe cellular and organ processes in a scientific manner